-If you have a blog – which we’d advise! – you could write an awesome, long cornerstone article about all different aspects of feeding your horse well and optimize it for the term [feeding your horse] using our Yoast SEO plugin.
-Then mark this article as cornerstone content in our plugin.
+If you have a blog – which we advise you have! – you could write an awesome, long cornerstone article about all the different aspects of feeding your horse well.
+Next, you should optimize this article for the term [feeding your horse] using our Yoast SEO plugin, and mark it as cornerstone content in our plugin.

 Content for your store

 So, what if you have lots of product pages for a type of horse feed?
-Let’s say you have a big assortment: feeds for thin horses, feeds for fat horses, feeds for sport horses etc. Should you optimize all your product pages with feeds for thin horses for [feeds for thin horses]?
-In this case, it makes more sense to optimize your category page for this term instead of all those individual product pages!
+Let’s say you have a big assortment: feeds for thin horses, fat horses, feeds for sport horses etc. Should you optimize all your product pages with feeds for thin horses for [feeds for thin horses]?
+Nope.
+In this case, it makes more sense to optimize your category page for this term instead of all your individual product pages.